 Add garlic and sauté 1 minute more.
 Then add sweet potato, salt, black pepper, cumin, cinnamon, coriander, turmeric, and cayenne (optional).
 Stir to coat and cook for 4 minutes, stirring frequently.

-Add vegetable broth and bring to a low boil.
+Add vegetable broth (starting with the lesser amount) and bring to a low boil.
 Then add lentils and coconut sugar and another pinch of salt.
 Stir to combine.
 Once it comes back to a low boil, reduce heat to a simmer, loosely cover (crack the lid to let steam escape), and cook for ~20 minutes or until lentils are tender (time will vary depending on type of lentil and whether or not they were soaked).

 Once the lentils are tender, add green beans, stir, and cover.
+If it appears too thick at this time, add remaining vegetable broth.
 Cook for another 10 minutes, then turn off heat and let soup rest at least 5 minutes before serving.